Whatever your questions about rain water harvesting especially related to bore well recharge you can find out more here.

-Very simply it is a method of sending harvested rain water to the area surrounding the bore well and using the shaft of the bore well to act as a channel to take the rain water into the underlying aquifer.
+It is a method to send harvested rain water to the area surrounding the bore well and using the shaft of the bore well to act as a channel to take the rain water into the underlying aquifer.
 Therefore uses the aquifer as an underground storage ‘tank’ for your rain water harvesting.

 For a more indepth explanation click here.

 How much area is required for the recharge pond?

 It depends on the area but for rural implementation, the minimum area is 8 metre by 4 metre with a depth of 3 metres.
 In Housing Societies we use an infiltration well which requires a smaller area – 1 metre by 1 metre – depth 2 metres.
 This can also be covered so that parking or a garden can be placed on top of it.

 Can you use my rooftop rainwater?

 The equation used to calculate the amount of run off from a rooftop is as follows:

 The Mumbai District area receives an avg rainfall of 1800 mm.
 The formula is: